 In 2009, Keys posted several of his paintings on American Artist Magazine’s online Blog and caught the eye of editor-in-chief Stephen Doherty, who requested an interview and showcased one of his paintings on the magazine’s cover.
 Several months later, Keys attended a Weekend with the Masters Workshop in Dana Point, California, where he met Schmid.

 Keys remembers, “I had brought one of Richard’s catalogues, in hopes that he’d sign it.
 And, I also had my magazine in hand.
 Kristen Thies saw me standing nearby and asked if I was an artist.
 When I showed her the cover she said, ‘Come, I’ll introduce you to Richard.’
 Then he said, ‘Is that your work?’ and asked me to join them for lunch.
 By the end of the meal, Mr Richard invited me to paint with him and the Putney Painters.”

 Today, in addition to regularly painting with Schmid and his wife, Nancy Guzik and the other Putney Painters, Keys teaches Still Life Workshops at the Village Arts of Putney.
-He has also become a sought after instructor at the Scottsdale Artists School in Arizona, the Salmagundi Club in New York City, and Painting workshops with Au Coeur Academy on Cape Cod, Massachusetts.
+He has also become a sought after instructor at the Scottsdale Artists School in Arizona, and workshops hosted by Kristen Thies in Colorado.

 Says Keys, “Through Richard Schmid, I have become part of a lineage of artistic tradition stretching back in time, to his teacher, Bill Mosby, to his teacher’s teachers, and beyond.
 His knowledge is such a gift to me and other artists of my generation.
 My desire is to continue to spread this spirit of giving to my students.”